tomaslibal/onlineformsmarker/README.md

 <br>Input-as-text example demonstrating the basic syntax and use
 <br>Result in a web browser running on a local server (some CSS was used)

+## Get it

+`git clone https://github.com/tomaslibal/onlineformsmarker.git` get it via git

+`mv onlineformsmarker /path/to/your/app/libs/onlineformsmarker` move to your project

 ## Usage

 Example usage: